firepol/migrate-wordpress-to-google-cloud-python-datastore-blog/README.md

   and post_password = '';
 ```

-This query was useful to me, to see all pages and other entities (menu items etc.):
+To see all pages and other entities (menu items etc.) select what is different than `post`,:
 ```
 select * from wp_posts
 where post_status = 'publish'